Patellofemoral prosthesis - why it often has no good reputation

 Retropatellar arthrosis refers to the wear and tear of the articular cartilage between the patella and the femur.
 The most common causes include:

-• Cartilage damage due to trauma or overload
+• Cartilage damage through trauma or overuse

 • Incorrect loading due to muscular imbalances